darthoctopus/zvrk/Writeup/zvrk.md

 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.

-JMJO, MTYH, and MS-F acknowledge support from NASA through the NASA Hubble Fellowship grants HST-HF2-51517.001, HST-HF2-51459.001, and HST-HF2-51493.001-A, awarded by STScI.
+JMJO, MTYH, and MS-F acknowledge support from NASA through the NASA Hubble Fellowship grants HST-HF2-51517.001, HST-HF2-51459.001, and HST-HF2-51493.001-A, respectively, awarded by STScI.
 STScI is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 APS acknowledges partial support by the Thomas Jefferson Chair Endowment for Discovery and Space Exploration, and partial support through the Ohio Eminent Scholar Endowment.

 \software{NumPy \citep{numpy}, SciPy stack \citep{scipy}, AstroPy \citep{astropy:2013,astropy:2018}, \texttt{dynesty} \citep{dynesty}, Pandas \citep{pandas}, \mesa\ \citep{mesa_paper_1,mesa_paper_2,mesa_paper_3,mesa_paper_4,mesa_paper_5}, \gyre\ \citep{townsend_gyre_2013}.}